 The committee is nominated by the Graduate Program Director of the program concerned.
 The duties of the thesis committee are similar to those of the dissertation committee.
 The student who presents a thesis must enroll for at least 6 credit hours of thesis.
 Ordinarily no more than 6 credit hours may be granted.

-The Dissertation Editor will provide information on the guidelines and deadlines that will become critical in the final months of the degree process or information can be downloaded here.
-The Graduate School office telephone number is 305-284-4154, the email address is firstname.lastname@example.org.
+The Dissertation Editor will provide information on the guidelines and deadlines that will become critical in the final months of the degree process and this information is located on the Graduate School website.
+The Graduate School office telephone number is 305-284-4154 and the email address is email@example.com.

 Electronic Theses and Dissertation (ETD) Embargo Policy